This Wealthsimple Trade review covers how Canada’s first free online stock trading app works, its pros and cons, and how to get a welcome bonus.

 Questrade does not charge a fee when you purchase ETFs; however, a minimum fee of $4.95 per trade applies when you sell.
 For stocks, you pay 1 cent/share and a minimum of $4.95/trade to a maximum of $9.95 per trade.

 2. Financial Products

 Wealthsimple Trade offers access to trade only U.S. and Canada-listed stocks and ETFs.
 Not all Canada or U.S.-listed stocks are available through the platform.

-Questrade offers access to a lot more investment products like mutual funds, options, bonds, OTC assets, IPOs, international equities, GICs, precious metals (gold, silver), and more.
+Questrade offers access to many more investment products like mutual funds, options, bonds, OTC assets, IPOs, international equities, GICs, precious metals (gold, silver), and more.